joen00/joen00/README.md

 ### Hi there 👋

-*💬I am a developer working
+💬 I am a developer working
-*💬I have project experience using #Python, Java, C++.
+💬 I have project experience using #Python, Java, C++.
-*💬I'm interested in computer vision.
+💬 I'm interested in computer vision.

 <!--